neuralmagic/sparseml/research/mfac/README.md

 recipes to improve pruning recovery by providing an `MFACPruningModifier`.
-The `MFACPruningModifier` contains the same settings as the magnitude pruning modifiers and contains extra settings for the M-FAC algorithm under the `mfac_options` parameter.  `mfac_optons` should be provided as a YAML dictionary and details of the main options will be provided below.
+The `MFACPruningModifier` contains the same settings as the magnitude pruning modifiers and contains extra settings for the M-FAC algorithm under the `mfac_options` parameter.  `mfac_options` should be provided as a YAML dictionary and details of the main options are provided below.

 ### Example M-FAC Recipe
 The following is an example `MFACPruningModifier` to be used in place of other